EmonRezaBD/Thermique/README.md

 This codebase is created for the research purpose.
 However, materials presented here are introduced for our submission to [ICCA 2022](https://www.aiub.edu/2nd-international-conference-on-computing-advancements---icca-2022) <br>
 It is accepted in ICCA 2022 and available in ACM Digital Library.
 For reading the full article visit here : <code>[https://doi.org/10.1145/3542954.3542978](https://dl.acm.org/doi/abs/10.1145/3542954.3542978)</code>
+## Abstract
+In the advent of a global pandemic, the necessity for early COVID 19 suspect detection and quarantine is of paramount importance.
+Medical research indicates that a high fever provides a general litmus of whether or not a person is infected with Coronavirus.
+Among several available solutions, thermal imaging has proven to be a better contactless screening procedure.
+It enables fast and easy detection of fever from a reasonable distance.
+In this research, a solution named Thermique is proposed.
+It is a cheap, easy to mass produce, and automated AI-enabled thermal screening platform that combines facial detection, instant contactless temperature scanning, and RFID logging, while also providing an integrated defense against the spread of COVID-19 in a particular facility.
+Consisting of only off-the-shelf electronic components, this solution can be implemented with a significantly minimized cost, compared to its similar-function providing alternatives available on the market.
+To design and implement Thermique, a system architecture was developed for the platform, the details of which are highlighted within this paper.
+After the development of the prototype, several analytical evaluations of the system have been conducted, including the system’s performance, and overall usability.

 ## Table of Contents
 The repository is organized as follow: